Words by Simon Difford

 Classically the Gimlet is a simple 50-50 mix of gin and lime cordial but the rise in vodka's popularity during the 1990s and early noughties saw vodka frequently used in place of gin to make a Gimlet.
 As gin has recently regained ground on vodka so it has reclaimed its rightful place in the Gimlet.
 Modern, drier palates have also caused the proportion of lime cordial used in a Gimlet to dwindle.

-Lauchlin Rose, the owner of a shipyard in Leith, Scotland, had been working to solve the problem of how to keep citrus juice fresh for months on board ship.
-In 1867 he patented a process for preserving fruit juice without alcohol.
-To give his product wider appeal he sweetened the mixture, packaged it in an attractive bottle and named it 'Rose's Lime Cordial'.
+The often quoted 1867 Merchant Shipping Act made it mandatory for all British ships to carry rations of lime juice for the crew.
+The fruit juice was preserved by the addition of 15% rum but in 1867, Lauchlin Rose, the owner of a shipyard in Leith, Scotland, patented a process for preserving fruit juice with sugar rather than alcohol.
+To give his product wider appeal he packaged the mixture in an attractive bottle and named it 'Rose's Lime Cordial'.

 As for the name, a 'gimlet' was a small tool used to tap the barrels of spirits which were carried on British Navy ships: this could be the origin of the drink's name.
 Another story cites a naval doctor, Rear-Admiral Sir Thomas Desmond Gimlette (1857-1943), who is said to have mixed gin with lime 'to help the medicine go down'.
 Although credible, it is not substantiated in his obituary in The Times, 6 October 1943, nor his entry in Who Was Who 1941-1950, and we guess pretty much every doctor in the Navy spurted a similar mantra at the time.